richwaters/StoryAlign/README.md

 ### mkExpected.sh
 This tool is used to make the expected result files for the full book tests.
-When complete, it outputs the checksum of the stripped content which can then be manually entered into the testinfo.json file.
+When run, it outputs the checksum of the stripped content which can then be manually entered into the testinfo.json file.

 Usage is: mkExpected.sh \<book name (no extension)\>

 ### generate_schemes_for_book.sh
 It's helpful to debug the tool by running the different stages.
 To accomplish that, an Xcode scheme is used for each separate run stage.
 The generate_schemes_for_book.sh tool is used to generate the schemes from a template.
 This is a lot easier than using the Xcode scheme editor to add arguments, environment, etc. for each scheme.
 Basically, you can set all of the arguments for all of the schemes with a simple command.
-The basename of the epub file and the audio file must match for this script to work.
+The basename of the epub file and the audio file must match for the script to work.

 Usage is: generate_schemes_for_book.sh <options> <epub file>